Create new solution

 file, select the appropriate processor for your project in the Select a processor drop-down list at the top of the window.

-Monitoring printf messages
+Monitor printf messages

 Keil Studio includes the Serial Monitor extension that connects to the target's serial output port.
 If your example